 India-China on complete disengagement of troops from eastern Ladakh

-New Delhi, July 11: Both India and China agreed that it was necessary for both sides to implement the understandings reached between the senior commanders of the Indian Army and Chinese PLA for disengagement of troops alone the Line of Actual Control.
+New Delhi, July 11: Both India and China agreed that it was necessary for both sides to implement the understandings reached between the senior commanders of the Indian Army and Chinese PLA for disengagement of troops along the Line of Actual Control (LAC).

 Who is Galwan Valley named after and what is the India-China dispute about